We Are Committed To Fighting For Your Safety & Your Rights

 Kansas City Nursing Home Fall Attorneys

-Slips, Trips & Falls in Nursing Homes & Assisted Living Facilities
+Injuries from Falls in Nursing Homes & Assisted Living Facilities

 Falls are one of the most common causes of injury in seniors.
 Nursing homes, long-term care facilities, and other assisted living facilities have a responsibility to take certain measures to prevent falls.
 They should properly supervise residents, adequately maintain their premises, and install handrails, warning signs, and other safety precautions to keep residents safe.